-Earlier, we had reported about revolutionary novel and low cost chemical molecular beam deposition (CMBD) method under atmospheric pressure gas flow for fabrication of binary, ternary and multinary II-VI films from separate metallic and chalcogenic precursors.22 Some characteristics of CdTe films with different compositions fabricated by this method were discussed in literature.^{23-26} The correlation between fabrication conditions in CMBD and morphology, photoluminescence (PL) and electrical properties of CdTe films will be presented in this paper.
-We have used atomic force microscopy (AFM), Raman, PL and Hall methods for this purpose.
+Earlier, we had reported about revolutionary novel and low cost chemical molecular beam deposition (CMBD) method under atmospheric pressure gas flow for fabrication of binary, ternary, and multinary II-VI films from separate metallic and chalcogenic precursors.22 Some characteristics of CdTe films with different compositions fabricated by this method were discussed in Refs.
+23-26.
+The correlation between fabrication conditions in CMBD and morphology, photoluminescence (PL), and electrical properties of CdTe films will be presented in this paper.
+We have used AFM, Raman, PL, and Hall methods for this purpose.